 Pupil premium funding is based on parents' eligibility for (benefits-based) Free School Meals.
 As a parent, you will be entitled to Free School Meals if you are in receipt of any of the following benefits:

 An application for Free School Meals will confirm whether you are eligible and allow the school to claim the Pupil Premium funding.

 To apply you need to create an account and submit an online application at the link below:

 We use our pupil premium, along with all of our financial and human resources, to do all we can to ensure that children have access to a wide and rich range of opportunities in order for them to flourish in their potential.
 We can assure parents and carers that all matters regarding entitlement to extra support and how and when we use funding, which derives from the pupil premium, are treated with discretion and in confidence.
 We can also assure all parents and carers that we do not assume that being entitled to free school meals means a child will be academically less able or be more likely to have any additional or special educational needs.

-The evaluation of the effectiveness and the outcomes for the previous year can be seen by clicking here (pdf).
+The evaluation of the effectiveness and the outcomes for 2018 - 2019 can be seen by clicking here (pdf).

-The Government has made a special grant available to fund improvements in the provision of Physical Education (PE) and sport in schools for children aged 5 to 11 years to help pupils develop healthy lifestyles.
-Plans for spending the PE Grant for 2018-19 and the impact of spending last year can be viewed by clicking here (pdf).
+Plans for spending the PE Grant for 2019-2020 and the impact of spending last year can be viewed by clicking here (pdf).